New bus network for Wellington City coming mid-2018

 A better customer experience

-The future bus network aims to provide a simple, cohesive and consistent route structure where routes meet at logical interchange and connection points, arrival and departure times are coordinated.
+The new bus network has a simplified structure with routes meeting at logical connection points and where arrival and departure times are coordinated.

 We are creating: